-This continuity of behavior that we find vis-a-vis fluctuations in the unemployment rate is evidence against the "views" explanation of the Great Inflation.
-Arguably, conceptual or measurement struggles related to the activity gap do not explain FOMC behavior in the 1970s, as some analysts have asserted.
-Instead, as noted above, over the time span in our study the FOMC always ignored very persistent fluctuations in the unemployment rate, a response that stands in sharp contrast to its strong response to moderately persistent fluctuations of the unemployment rate.
-Note that this most persistent part of $u_t$ includes very-low-frequency movements in the unemployment rate - of the sort comprising conventional natural rate estimates, such as the CBO's - but is not limited to those movements.
-This ignoring-of-persistent-movements-in- $u_t$ is consistent with its viewing such movements as being natural rate fluctuations.
-But this interpretation is not necessary, and one might equally interpret this behavior as treating the persistent part as an intermediate target, one that includes very-low-frequency movements in the unemployment rate of the sort comprising conventional natural rate estimates, such as the CBO's, but is not limited to those movements.
-Our results thus suggest that much previous work (which has often focused on particular estimates of an output gap, rather than on an unemployment gap) may have come to erroneous conclusions about FOMC behavior in the 1970s.
+in the unemployment rate.
+The implicit gap, $(u_t - u_t^1)$ , comprises a new activity gap estimate that is quite different from its predecessors.
+Notice that $u_t^1$ , the most persistent part of $u_t$ , includes very-low-frequency movements in the unemployment rate - of the sort comprising conventional (and slowly moving) natural rate estimates, such as the CBO's - but it is not limited to those movements.
+Our insignificant estimate for $\beta_1$ - i.e., our finding that the FOMC ignored $u_t^1$ , the most persistent component of $u_t$ - is consistent with its viewing such movements as being natural rate fluctuations, or alternatively as treating $u_t^1$ as an intermediate target.
+Our results thus suggest that much previous work (which has often focused on particular estimates of an output gap, rather than on an unemployment gap) may have come to erroneous conclusions with respect to historical FOMC behavior.

-With respect to inflation rate $(\pi_t)$ fluctuations, we find that - in contrast to its continuity of response to the unemployment rate over both periods - the FOMC's response to inflation movements changed in not just one, but two ways, between the MBM and the VGB periods.
+With respect to inflation rate $(\pi_t)$ fluctuations, we find that - in contrast to its continuity of response to the unemployment rate over both periods - the FOMC's response to inflation movements changed in not just one, but two ways between the MBM and the VGB periods.
 First, comparing the $\varphi_1, \varphi_2$ , and $\varphi_3$ estimates for the two periods, the VGB FOMC became notably more aggressive in its response to inflation - something other authors have noted (e.g., Clarida, Gali and Gertler 2000 or Conrad and Eife 2012).
-Indeed, in contrast to many studies, $2^{27}$ we find that - if one takes the coefficient estimates $\hat{\varphi}1$ across the different periods at face value, so that the comparison is sensible - we can reject the hypothesis that these coefficients are equal across the two periods (Z-score = 2.99).
+Indeed, in contrast to many studies, we can reject the hypothesis $\varphi_1^{MBM} = \varphi_1^{VGB}$ at the 5 percent level of significance.
 And second, in the VGB period the FOMC also became much more focused on fighting the persistent fluctuations in inflation, and ignoring more transient movements.
-While the $\varphi_k$ coefficient estimates themselves are consistent with a differential-inflation-persistence-response interpretation in the MBM period, the formal statistical test of coefficient equality fails to reject the null hypothesis that the FOMC responded to all inflation fluctuations in the same way during this period.
-We interpret this as indicating that the FOMC during the VGB period became either more focused on, or more accurate at identifying, persistent inflation fluctuations.
+While the $\varphi_k$ coefficient estimates themselves are consistent with a differential-inflation-persistence-response interpretation in the MBM period, the formal statistical test of coefficient equality fails to reject the null hypothesis that the FOMC responded to all inflation fluctuations in the same way during this period; the rejection p-value for this null hypothesis is 0.64.
+We interpret this as indicating that the FOMC during the VGB period became either more focused on (or more accurate at) identifying persistent inflation fluctuations.